peekknuf/Localization_Engineering/README.md

 - **Feature 1**: Synchronization of data between Google Sheets and Gridly accounts
 - **Feature 2**: Support for multiple spreadsheets and worksheets within a single project
 - **Feature 3**: Error handling for failed synchronizations
-- **Feature 4**:Integration with the cron job system to automate syncs
+- **Feature 4**: Integration with the cron job system to automate syncs

 ## Usage